Azure/aks-rdma-infiniband/README.md

 # AKS RDMA/Infiniband Support
-To support running HPC workloads using RDMA/Infiniband on AKS, this repo provides a daemonset to install the necessary drivers and device plugins to enable RDMA on IB capable nodes.
+To support running HPC workloads using RDMA/Infiniband on AKS, this repo provides a daemonset to install the necessary RDMA drivers and device plugins on IB nodes.

-## Usage
-There are two common use cases which are supported:
-1. Networking between pods on the same node
-    - Shared HCA mode: If you require connectivity between multiple pods on the same node, use shared HCA mode to enable IB communication between pods.
-2. MPI workloads on nodes with a single pod
-    - SRIOV mode: If you want to give full hardware resources to one pod for maximal performance, used SRIOV to assign the VF to a single pod.

 ## Prerequisites
 This installation assumes you have the following setup: